 Also, by typing "1" into any field in the "Energy release equivalent" section, you can check what's the equivalent magnitude for a chosen energy release event – for example, one Nagasaki bomb released the energy of a 6.1 magnitude earthquake!

 The other thing you can do with this tool is to compare two magnitudes.
 Let's assume that you remember an earthquake a couple of years ago, which has a magnitude of 7.1.
-How much bigger it was?
+How much bigger was it?

-- We find out that a magnitude 7.1 is 20 times bigger (on a seismogram, in terms of amplitudes), and ~89 times stronger (in terms of energy release) than a 5.8 magnitude.
+- We find out that a magnitude of 7.1 is 20 times bigger (on a seismogram, in terms of amplitudes) and ~89 times stronger (in terms of energy release) than a 5.8 magnitude.

 Remember that for each unit increase in magnitude:

-- but the earthquake "size" - which is the energy released - is 32 times larger
+- The earthquake "size" – which is the energy released – is 32 times larger!

 So, for example, an earthquake with a magnitude of 7 releases over 1000 times more energy than a magnitude 5 earthquake.
-You may want to check this, illustrating that incredible differences between different historic earthquakes.
+You may want to check thisillustrating the incredible differences between different historical earthquakes.

 which is sometimes expressed as: